pikapods/docs.pikapods.com/manage/debug.md

 nav_order: 5
 layout: page
 parent: Pod Management
-description: Troubleshoot and debug your pod using helpful tips and resources.
+description: Troubleshoot and debug your pod.
+When something goes wrong, you can look at logs or restart a pod to get it working again.
 ---

 # Debugging a Pod